Difegue/LANraragi/tools/Documentation/extending-lanraragi/architecture.md

 The _install.pl_ script is essentially a sequence of commands executed to install the backend and frontend dependencies needed to run LRR, as well as basic environment checks.

+## Specific environment variables you can apply to change LRR behavior

+Those variables were introduced for the Homebrew package, but they can be declared at anytime on any type of install; LRR will try to use them.

+* `LRR_DATA_DIRECTORY` - Data directory override.
+If this variable is set to a path, said path will house the `temp` and `content` variables.
+If the user modifies the location of the content folder in his settings, the override has no effect on the content folder.
+* `LRR_LOG_DIRECTORY` - Log directory override.
+Changes the location of the `log` folder.
+(LANraragi v.0.6.7+ only)
+* `LRR_NETWORK` - Network Interface.
+See the dedicated page in Advanced Operations.

 ## Coding Style

 While Perl's mantra is "There's more than one way to do it", I try to make LRR follow the PBP, aka Perl Best Practices.